dvidelabs/flatcc/README.md

 ```

 ## Status

+Release 0.5.1 quickly followed 0.5.1 because of a buffer overrun was reported
+in the JSON printer just after the 0.5.0 release.
+JSON printing and parsing
+have also been made more consistent to help parse and print tables other than
+the schema root as seen in the test driver in [test_json.c].
+The
+[monster_test.fbs] file has been reorganized to keep the Monster table more
+consistent with Googles flatc version and a minor schema namespace
+inconsistency has been resolved as a result.

 Release 0.5.0 aims to reach feature parity with C++ FlatBuffers as of
 end 2017.
 These new features are union vectors and mixed type unions